-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on XX February 2023

-Policy published on school website XX March 2023

-Policy contact name and position Jill Ryder, Headteacher

-Amendments after determination 1 -

-Department for Education school l number 878-2408

-Age range 4 to 11

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 20 10

-Priority for children to another se King Edward VI Community College 1

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council 2 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Key information.
+For glossary and ovolanatory natas, sao Annandiy A ink to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 6 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Christian Martin, Headteacher Amendments after determination Department for Education school number 878-2076 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Admissions authority Academy Link Academy Trust , Link Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 10 Priority for children to another setting 2 Queen Elizabeth's School Priority for children from another setting Yeoford School Pre-school Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply 15 November 2023 to 15 January 2024

-Decision 16 April 2024

-When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 26 July 2024 4

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-Decision within 15 school days of an application

-When to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission